ETHZ-INS/TFBlearner/README.md

 ## Feature construction

-The features compiled can be split in three categories; site-specific features, TF-specific features and cellular context and TF-specific features.
+The features compiled can be split in fives categories:
+1. site-specific
+2. context-specific
+3. pan-context
+4. TF-specific
+5. cellular context and TF-specific

 An overview of the features can be obtained with: